KygekDev/KygekDev/README.md

 ## 👑 Founder & Leader of [@KygekTeam](https://github.com/KygekTeam)

-- 🔭 | Currently working on [@KygekTeam](https://github.com/KygekTeam), Minecraft server related projects and other projects
+- 🔭 | Currently working on [@KygekTeam](https://github.com/KygekTeam), MSS*-related projects and other projects
 - 🌱 | Currently learning many things
-- 👯 | Looking to collaborate with anyone that knows Minecraft servers (PocketMine-MP, Nukkit, etc.) in KygekTeam or in other places
+- 👯 | Looking to collaborate in KygekTeam or in other places with anyone that knows MSS-es (PocketMine-MP, Nukkit, etc.)
 - 🤔 | Looking for help from anyone that are interested to contribute
 - 📫 | Reach me in the [KygekDev Community Discord server](https://discord.gg/TstDS9jZf7)!